Language Aptitude Test

 What do I need to do in order for my child to take the test?

-All applicants for a Modern Foreign Language (MFL) place must complete the School’s Modern Foreign Language Aptitude Test application form.
-The completed form should be returned direct to the school by Friday 6th October 2017.
+All applicants for a Modern Foreign Language (MFL) place must complete the School’s Modern Foreign Language Test Application Form.
+The completed form should be returned direct to the school by Friday 5th October 2018.
 The form can be found at the bottom of this page.
 Please note that this must be submitted with a passport photo of your child.

 What if I can’t make this date?